tapexyz/tape/.github/SECURITY.md

 ## Reporting Potential Security Issues

-If you have encountered a potential security vulnerability in this project, please report it to us at <support@lenstube.xyz>.
+If you have encountered a potential security vulnerability in this project, please report it to us at <support@dragverse.io>.
 We will work with you to verify the vulnerability and patch it.

 When reporting issues, please provide the following information: